oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 x264 is a free software library and application for encoding video streams into the H.264/MPEG-4 AVC compression format, and is released under the terms of the GNU GPL.

-**URL**
+**More Information**

 https://www.videolan.org/developers/x264.html

 **Available Versions**::

+    20190925-GCCcore-8.3.0
+    20210414-GCCcore-10.3.0
     20191217-GCCcore-9.3.0
-    20190925-GCCcore-8.3.0
     20190413-GCCcore-8.2.0
-    20210414-GCCcore-10.3.0
     20201026-GCCcore-10.2.0